 The Descriptor Protocol Problem

 Metadata preservation is only half the story for class-based decorators.
 The other half is the descriptor protocol.
-When you use a function-based decorator, the wrapper is a function, and functions are descriptors—they implement __get__, which is what allows Python to bind them as methods when they are accessed as class attributes.
+When you use a function-based decorator, the wrapper is a function, and functions are non-data descriptors—they implement __get__, which is what allows Python to bind them as methods when accessed as class attributes.
+The Python Descriptor Guide documents that functions implement __get__() specifically so they can be converted into bound methods during attribute lookup.
+In CPython, a function's __get__ returns types.MethodType(self, obj)—a bound method object that pre-fills the instance as the first argument.

 A plain class does not implement __get__.
 This means a class-based decorator works fine as a standalone function decorator, but fails when applied to a method inside a class: